emlycool/about-me/README.md

 # about-me

-A basic example of a deployed HTML using Github pages
+A basic example of a deployed HTML using Github pages.